Pankaj Pachauri

 Pankaj Pachauri (पंकज पचौरी, born 24 September 1963) is an Indian TV anchor and journalist.
 He is the founder and editor-in-chief of Gonews, India's first app based TV News channel.

+Career

 Pachauri was associated with NDTV for 15 years.
 He was also associated with other international media houses including the BBC, India Today, The Sunday Observer and tha Patriot newspaper.
 He has been a member of the National Integration Council.